Super-Protocol/docs/docs/marketplace/orders/order-builder/index.md

 For orders using tunnels, the engine settings will include the **Tunnels** tab with **Domain Settings**:

 - **Temporary Domain** uses pre-configured settings to create a domain on superprotocol.io with a generic name, for example, [mund-avys-kefs.superprotocol.io](https://mund-avys-kefs.superprotocol.io/).
+It is a recommended option that does not require additional setup.
-- **Manual Configuration** allows advanced users to host the model on a custom domain.
+- **Manual Configuration** allows advanced users to host a model on a custom domain.

 ## Compute

-Compute refers to the confidential computing device that processes the order.
+Compute refers to a confidential computing device that processes the order.
 You can select a compute only after adding the mandatory components to the order:

 - For Fine-tune orders: a model, dataset, and engine.
 - For Deploy orders: a model and engine.